UCSB-CS56-Projects/cs56-android-getting-started/docs/tutorial/7_links/7_links.md

 - Google Maps Android API: https://developers.google.com/maps/documentation/android/

 ##Credits
-Tutorial and code by [Pedro M. Sosa](www.ko) <!--Aka.
-KonukoII --> for the CS56 Winter 2015 course taught by Phill Conrad.
+Tutorial and code by [Pedro M. Sosa](www.konuko.com) for the CS56 Winter 2015 course taught by Phill Conrad.
 Parts of this tutorial taken from [Android Developer](https://developer.android.com/index.html) and [Vogella](http://www.vogella.com/tutorials/android.html) *(as noted on each sections sources)*

 Hope this helps you jumpstart on your Android programming future.